StefanoAllesina/CSB_2020/docs/notes/week4.md

 1. For each author, use regular expressions to extact:
    - Name
    - Number of papers
-   - The first in the list of disciplines

-2. Which discipline is most represented?
-Take the list of authors you've just produced, and tally the number of authors by discipline.
+   - H-index

-3. What is the average number of papers for these authors?
+2. What is the average number of papers for these authors?

+3. Compute Pearson's correlation coefficient between:
+   - Number of documents and H-index
+   - log(number of documents) and H-index
+   - sqrt(number of documents) and H-index

 Here's the [solution](solutions/week4)